jamie33o/Project2/README.md

  <img src="docs/readme_images/no-sound.png" alt="logo" width="100"/>
  <img src="docs/readme_images/sound-on.png" alt="logo" width="100"/>

-- Instruction's
+- Instruction's button

   - Instructions Button: For newcomers or those needing a refresher, an "Instructions" button is readily available.
 Clicking on it will provide clear guidelines on how to play the game.

 ![How to Play](docs/readme_images/instruction_screenshot.png)

-- Leader Board
+- Leader Board button

   - Leaderboard Button: To encourage competitiveness and track user scores, a "Leaderboard" button is provided.
-Players can check their standings among others who have participated in the game.
+Players press this to shoew the leader board and then they can check their standings among others who have participated in the game.

 ![Leader board](docs/readme_images/leaderboard_screenshot.png)

-- Feedback form
+- Feedback form button

-  - Feedback form: We have a feedback form so users can notify us of any issues or complaints and let us know about there experience with the game.
+  - Feedback button: We have a feedback form so users can notify us of any issues or complaints and let us know about there experience with the game.

 ![Feedback form](docs/readme_images/form-screenshot.png.)